Little Ivies: What You Need To Know + Full List of Colleges

 Former Admissions Committee Member, Columbia University

 Have you ever heard of the Little Ivies?
-Where the Ivy League schools have a huge amount of notoriety, their smaller liberal arts cousins offer an equal education experience!
+Where the Ivy League schools are highly regarded, their smaller liberal arts cousins offer an equal education experience!

 As opposed to the eight Ivy League schools established before the founding of America, the Little Ivies are another designated group created to describe much smaller institutions located in the Northeastern United States.